 Baking soda is a base that reacts with acids in the batter (such as sourdough starter, buttermilk, or yogurt) to produce carbon dioxide gas, which helps the pancakes rise and become fluffy.
 If your recipe already contains acidic ingredients, such as sourdough starter, then using baking soda alone may be sufficient.

-On the other hand, baking powder is a mixture of baking soda, cream of tartar, and sometimes cornstarch, and it already contains an acid.
-When it’s added to the batter, it reacts with the moisture to create carbon dioxide gas and help the pancakes rise.
-If your recipe doesn’t have enough acidity to activate the baking soda, then using baking powder may be a better choice.
+Baking powder is a mixture of baking soda, cream of tartar, and sometimes cornstarch, and it already contains an acid.
+When it's added to the batter, it reacts with the moisture to create carbon dioxide gas and help the pancakes rise.
+If your recipe doesn't have enough acidity to activate the baking soda, then using baking powder may be a better choice.

 Sourdough Starter & Hydration Percent